-Upon initial connection to a SX unit, a certificate warning pop-up appears.
-By default, this certificate will be signed by the local SX unit's CA as described above and you will have to accept this certificate to continue.
-To eliminate the appearance of the warning pop-up for this SX unit permanently, you must install the server certificate in your browser.
+Upon initial connection to a SX, a certificate warning pop-up appears.
+By default, this certificate is signed by the local SX's CA as described above and you will have to accept this certificate to continue.
+To eliminate the appearance of the warning pop-up for this SX permanently, you must install the server certificate in your browser.
 This procedure is described in the section that follows.